thegirlcoderr/30-Days-of-Code/day18/Readme.md

 ## Overview

 ### The challenge

   Build A SpaceX Website Clone
   Re-creating parts of the SpaceX website including the homepage, menus, and some inner pages.
 I will also create some animations and use JavaScript to manipulate the DOM

+ ### Duration
+  This project was started on the 18th day of my 30 days of code and was completed on